citrix-openstack/blogentries/xenserver_image_to_volume.md

 In tempest test suite, there are some test cases around creating a volume from an image.
-On the Cinder side this basically means to get the image, ask `qemu-img` to recogise its format, and to convert it as raw to a volume.
+On the Cinder side this basically means to get the image, ask `qemu-img` to recogise its format, and to convert it to raw, and write the raw bytes to the volume.

-With XenServer, this works out of the box with raw images, but if you are using XenServer type images, you will get unexpected results.
+With XenServer, this works out of the box with raw images, but if you are using XenServer type images, you will get unexpected results, when you expect to see the bytes of your image on the volume.
 Basically the image file will be written to the volume, without any conversion, because `qemu-img` recognise the targz file as `raw`.

 `dd` -ing a targz of vhd chains to a disk is hardly usable.

 We decided to eliminate this gap, and implement XenServer image to volume functionality.
-Having this feature will enable us to run boot from volume exercises as well.
+Having this feature will enable us to run boot from volume exercise as well.

 ## About XenServer Images